-How to spend Valentine's Day with your pets and leave those pesky humans behind!
+How to use tech to spend Valentine's Day with your pets

 Valentine's Day is here in full force, screaming at us with flowers, chocolates, creepy Cupids with arrows, and more.
 Cast aside the commercialism of the day of love by casting aside your human companions and turning your attention to your animal pals!
+I mean, get this, according to a survey from our pals at Petcube, 65% of people surveyed said they prioritize their pets over their romantic partner (just @ me next time, Petcube!).
 Feel the unconditional love only a pet can provide by celebrating Valentine's Day with the animal in your life!

-If you asked me anywhere else, I'd tell you spending Valentine's Day with your animal starts and stops at giving them pets, holding them close, giving them treats, playing with toys, and reminding them just how good they are.
+If you asked me anywhere else, I'd tell you spending Valentine's Day with your animal starts and stops at petting them, holding them close, giving them treats, playing with toys, and reminding them just how good they are.
 Since this is iMore, we're gonna add a little spin by giving things a tech angle.

 Here are some ways technology can help you spend Valentine's Day with your pet!